JoeAnonimist/blog/docs/qt_widgets/01_template_scripts/template2.md

 3. Create an instance (object) of the QLabel class and add it to the layout.
 QLabel is a widget that is used to display multi-line text that you can format but can not edit.

-The rest of the code is the same as in the script that shows an empty window.
+The rest of the code is the same as in the script that shows an empty window, except that we use `qApp` a variable available after importing `PySide6` which is equivalent to `QApplication.instance()`.